josemotta/IoT.Starter.Api/gpio-base/readme.md

 As seen at this Marcel [post](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=192891#p1212574) the Lirc configuration changed so much that updating from 0.9.0 requires manual intervention.
 This can be done using update script or as a completely manual process.
 Most users will need some manual steps but a tricky script "convert" the old configuration, found at '/usr/share/lirc/lirc-old2new.sh'.

-Previous version (no device-tree) required the following:
+Previous version (no device-tree) required files that are not used anymore:

-- /etc/modules not used anymore:
+- /etc/modules
     lirc_dev
     lirc_rpi

-- /etc/lirc/hardware.conf is deprecated
+- /etc/lirc/hardware.conf
     LIRCD_ARGS="--uinput"
     LOAD_MODULES=true
     DRIVER="default"